explainers-by-googlers/cross-origin-storage/README.md

 #### Retrieving a file

-1. Request a file handle using the file's hash and a human-readable name.
+1. Request a file handle using the file's hash and a human-readable description.
 This will trigger a permission prompt if it's okay for the origin to check if the file is stored by the browser.
 1. Retrieve the file after the user has granted access.

 ```js